-Content provides an understanding of how the marketing system has evolved over time, how it presently functions, and how it is likely to develop in the future.
+This course is designed to provide students with an understanding of how the marketing system has evolved over time, how it presently functions, and how it is likely to develop in the future.
 Basic marketing theory and terminology are studied and applied to analyzing real-world cases involving domestic and international marketing opportunities and problems.